-How to Cook a Soft Boiled Egg – Learn How to Cook a Soft Boiled Egg on the stovetop and in the Instant Pot.
-Using our step-by-step method, you’ll enjoy soft-boiled eggs with perfectly cooked egg whites and deliciously gooey yolks.
-We use them to top everything from toast to salad, grain bowls, and soup- like our Korean Low Carb Ramen or Vegetarian Kimchi Jjigae.
+Learn how to cook a soft boiled egg on the stovetop and in the Instant Pot to enjoy expertly cooked soft-boiled eggs with set egg whites and deliciously gooey yolks.
+Use them to top meals like toast, salad, grain bowls, and soup- like our Korean low-carb ramen or vegetarian kimchi jjigae.

 Soft-boiled eggs transport me to my granny’s kitchen in the nineties.
 I picture her cracking into the soft-boiled egg she would eat with half a grapefruit or sliced tomatoes.
-It doesn’t matter how you decide to eat them; soft-boiled eggs are perfect as is or use them to dress up your favorite dish.
+Whether you prepare them on the stove, Instant Pot, or in the air fryer doesn’t matter – they are delicious!
+Soft-boiled eggs are perfect as they are, or use them to dress up your favorite dish.
 They also add protein and healthy fat to any meal.

 Soft boiled eggs are submerged in water and cooked until the whites completely set but their yolks are still runny (or gummy, since that’s what I prefer).